Sintra-Portugal.com

 Sintra boulders

-The path splits on the next eastward section, with a downward path leading to the Casa do Guarda (the guard's house) and a series of steps leading to the castle.
-The Casa do Guarda is only a minor attraction and can be skipped if you are planning to visit the much better Moorish Castle.
+On the next eastward stretch, the path splits.
+A downhill path leads to the Casa do Guarda, the old guard's house, while a flight of steps continues up to the castle.
+The Casa do Guarda is only a minor attraction, and I would skip it if you are planning to visit the Moorish Castle itself, which is far more interesting and only a few minutes further on.

 Casa do Guarda Sintra

-The exterior walls of the Casa do Guarda, but there's no real point in making your hike longer just to visit it
+The exterior walls of the Casa do Guarda.
+There is little point in adding to your hike to visit it

-After two more steep, uphill paths that include some steps, you will pass an abandoned tourist building and finally reach the Igreja de São Pedro de Canaferrim.
-This church was originally constructed in the 12th century and was the first church built within the Sintra region.
-Today it is the Moorish Castle Interpretation Centre and displays artefacts found within the castle complex.
+Two more steep climbs follow, with steps cut into the path.
+You will pass an abandoned tourist building and then arrive at the Igreja de São Pedro de Canaferrim.
+Built in the 12th century, this was the first church ever constructed in the Sintra region.
+Today it serves as the Moorish Castle Interpretation Centre, with a small display of artefacts found within the castle complex.
+From this point on, the worst of the climb is behind you.

 Igreja de São Pedro de Canaferrim Sintra